kagandedeturk/ABC-LR/README.md

 # ARTIFICIAL BEE COLONY ALGORITHM WITH LOGISTIC REGRESSION (ABC-LR)

-ABC-LR is a binary classification method in which the ABC algorithm is used instead of the Gradient Descent algorithm to train the weights in the Logistic Regression classification model.
-The purpose of the ABC algorithm in the ABC-LR method is to minimize the value of the cost function.
-The ABC algorithm is a very popular metaheuristic method that can search for solutions both locally and globally in the solution space.
-In addition, it has been shown in the study that the ABC-LR classification method achieves superior classification success compared to the LR classification method.
+ABC-LR is an innovative binary classification technique that leverages the Artificial Bee Colony (ABC) algorithm, substituting the traditional Gradient Descent approach for training weights in the Logistic Regression model.
+This method primarily aims to minimize the cost function's value through the ABC algorithm.
+Renowned for its dual capacity for local and global solution space exploration, the ABC algorithm significantly enhances this classification method.

+Our research indicates that ABC-LR outperforms the standard Logistic Regression (LR) method in terms of classification accuracy.
+This is particularly notable in managing complex and high-dimensional datasets.

-Although the ABC-LR classification method can handle complex and high-dimensional data, its runtime can be high.
-Therefore, CPU and GPU parallelized versions of the ABC-LR classification method are presented here, and significant improvements in runtime can be achieved.
+However, it's important to note that the ABC-LR method may exhibit increased runtime, especially with complex data.
+To address this, we offer both CPU and GPU parallelized versions of the ABC-LR classification method, ensuring substantial runtime efficiency gains.

-ABC-LR is written in Python3 and continuously tested with Python 3.7 and 3.10.
+ABC-LR is developed in Python3 and undergoes regular testing on Python versions 3.7 and 3.10, ensuring consistent performance and compatibility.

 ## Installation